List of South African military chiefs: Chief of the SADF

 The UDF was renamed 'South African Defence Force' in November 1958.
 The Commandant General's title was then changed to 'Commandant General SADF'.
 It was changed to 'Chief of the SADF' in July 1973, after Admiral Hugo Biermann assumed the post the year before.
 After South Africa's first democratic election, the South African Defence Force (SADF) became the South African National Defence Force (SANDF).

 Chief of the SANDF

-The SADF amalgamated with the Azanian People's Liberation Army (APLA), Umkhonto we Sizwe (MK), and the homeland defence forces to form the South African National Defence Force in 1994.
+The SADF amalgamated with the Azanian People's Liberation Army (APLA), uMkhonto weSizwe (MK), and the homeland defence forces to form the South African National Defence Force in 1994.
 The SANDF was based on the existing SADF structure of Army, Air Force, Navy, and Medical Service (which was renamed Military Health Service in 1998).

+Timeline

 Chief of the Army

 The Chief of the South African Army is the professional head of the Army.
 There was no separate army commander until 1948.
 The post was called 'Director-General of Land Forces' 1948–51 and 'Army Chief of Staff' 1951–66, and has been 'Chief of the Army' since 1966.

 Lieutenant General Werndly van der Riet and Major General Mannetjies de Goede spent some time acting as Chief of the Army.